 One thing that may deserve a particular mention is that unless you are in Guangdong (Canton) or Hong Kong or within old Chinese communities overseas that are mainly consisted of earlier migrants from Guangdong, you don’t say “Kung Hei Fat Choi” (meaning “wish you make lots of money”) when you deliver a new year’s greeting.
 More common greetings include “bainian 拜年” or “xinnianhao 新年好”, which simply mean “happy new year”.

-The very first thing on the day is to pay new year’s respect to one’s seniors (parents, grandparents, etc.), to receive money gift (压岁钱) if you are a child, or offer money gift to kids in your family if you are a working adult.
+The very first thing on the day is to pay new year’s respect to one’s seniors (parents, grandparents, etc.), to receive a money gift (压岁钱) if you are a child, or offer money gift to kids in your family if you are a working adult.
 Then just drink and eat and have fun for the rest of the day.

 However, people will need to take extra care when they think, speak and act on this special day.
-It is important because Chinese calendar is formulated according to the circulation of qi surrounding the earth, while the qi circulation is driven by earth’s position in the universe.
+It is important because the Chinese calendar is formulated according to the circulation of qi surrounding the earth, while the qi circulation is driven by the earth’s position in the universe.
 In this regard, the Chinese New Year’s Day not just symbolises but actually is the start of a new circle – as the Taoist belief system considers – therefore any occurrence happening in the first few days will have a profound impact on the following seasons.
-Simply put, what you do, say and even think in the beginning of the year will set up a theme and momentum for your life in the rest of the year.
+Simply put, what you do, say and even think at the beginning of the year will set up a theme and momentum for your life for the rest of the year.

 Lunar January 2: